 Loyola Village Elementary School is a public elementary school in Los Angeles.
 The principal of Loyola Village Elementary School is Melinda Goodall.
-473 students go to Loyola Village Elementary School and identify mostly as Black, non-Hispanic; Asian; and Hispanic.
+473 children attend Loyola Village Elementary School and are mostly Black, non-Hispanic; Asian; and Hispanic.
 4% of the Loyola Village Elementary School students are "limited in English proficiency."
 55% of the 473 students here have subsidized lunches.
-The student to teacher ratio at Loyola Village Elementary School is 17:1.
+The ratio of students to teachers at Loyola Village Elementary School is 17:1.
 St. Anastasia Catholic School is one of the nearest elementary schools.

 - Ceramics sculpture